 The regulation is intended to protect patients from acquiring influenza from infected healthcare workers.
 The regulation has the added benefit of protecting healthcare workers who are unvaccinated from acquiring influenza from their patients.

 5. Where and when do masks need to be worn by personnel for whom it is required under this regulation?

 Masks should be worn wherever and whenever an unvaccinated healthcare worker might expose patients to influenza.
-This would include, but not be limited to, patient rooms, nurses' stations, hallways and elevators where patients might be present, as well as cafeterias and food service areas if patients may be present (except when the unvaccinated healthcare worker is eating).
+This would include, but not be limited to, patient rooms, nurses' stations, hallways and elevators where patients are typically present, as well as cafeterias and food service areas if patients may be present (except when the unvaccinated healthcare worker is eating).

 6. How will it be known who must wear a mask?

-No matter what the reason may be, personnel not properly displaying their ID badge with the designated symbol on the front will be required to wear a surgical or procedure mask over the nose and mouth in areas where patients may be present.
+No matter what the reason may be, personnel not demonstrating verification of influenza vaccination will be required to don a surgical or procedure mask over the nose and mouth in areas where patients are typically present.